 The duplicate command is twice as fast as the normal Ctrl + C to copy and Ctrl + V to paste shortcuts as it's half the number of keys.

 On top of that, it also has a hidden jump feature that you can see in action in the below video.

 #4.
 The Eyedropper Shortcut

-In PowerPoint 2016 and later (same as the Office 365 subscription), Microsoft added an Eyedropper command which also has a hidden shortcut associated with it that you can see in action below.
+In PowerPoint 2016 and later (same as the Office 365 subscription), Microsoft added an Eyedropper command that has a hidden shortcut associated with it that you can see in action below.

 What’s cool about this shortcut is you can get any color from anywhere.

 For example, you would want to get the color from another website, all you need to do is to get the Eyedropper, then click down with your mouse and drag it to the website.
 When you've found your desired color, simply let go of the mouse and the shape will be filled with the color you chose.